HarryFoster1812/Portfolio-Website/src/content/blog/nasm-asm-into.md

 ---
 title: "Introduction to NASM assembly"
-date: 2025-08-5
+date: "2025-08-05"
-description: "An overview of assembly as a language the NASM ISA and how to write basic programs"
+description: "An overview of assembly as a language, the NASM ISA, and how to write basic programs"
+tags:
+  - Assembly
+  - NASM
+  - x86
+  - Programming
+project:
+  name: "While Compiler"
+  slug: "WhileProgramming"
+featured: false
 ---

 ## What is assembly